 How Your Body Benefits: With a plentiful supply of vitamin D, you may enjoy strong bones, a healthy cardiovascular system, stronger immunity, improved mood, and enhanced brain health.
 The vitamin may also offer valuable diabetes and weight loss support.

 How Your Body Benefits: You may be interested in glutathione in your IV for possible symptom relief with autoimmune and inflammatory diseases, such as lupus or rheumatoid arthritis.
 You may also reap detoxing benefits because glutathione clears fats from the liver.
 Glutathione and its usefulness in disease symptom management—not just with autoimmune disorders, but also conditions such as diabetes or Parkinson’s disease—is an area with tremendous research potential.
+It has also been shown to help rebuild and restore muscle and joint tissues, making it popular among athletes.

 Our bodies require sufficient amounts of magnesium every day for proper function, which earns magnesium the title of macronutrient.
 Our bones benefit greatly from magnesium, especially for anyone at risk of osteoporosis because of weak or brittle bones.
 Studies also indicate magnesium’s potential to lower disease risk for type 2 diabetes and heart disease.